lucascortes/SwiftUnitTesting/README.md

 }
 ```

-This way we get a centralized dependencies manager and avoid overloading our initializers.
+This way, although our dependencies remain less explicit, we handle them in one place and avoid overloading our initializers.

 #####The testing

 Testing this way becomes extremely simple.
-In the `setup` of each test we will register each mock dependency in a new container, and they will be resolved in the test.
+In the `setup` of each test we will register each *stub* dependency in a new container, and they will be resolved in the test.

 ```javascript
 class BookStoreTests: XCTestCase {